gvolpe/exchange-rates/README.md

 Querying a [rate-limited foreign currency exchange API](https://free.currencyconverterapi.com/) using [Redis](https://redis.io/) as a cache.

-- Number of Requests per Hour: 100
+- Number of Requests per Hour: 100 (See config file)

 ### Http Endpoints